 Ringgit opens higher against US dollar

-KUALA LUMPUR: The ringgit opened higher against the US dollar on renewed buying interest, said a dealer.
+KUALA LUMPUR: The ringgit opened higher against the US dollar today ahead of the announcement of Malaysia's third-quarter economic performance by Bank Negara Malaysia later today.